flynnstone/phpmvc/README.md

 It is in development and is currently very basic.

-**Upcomming improvements (in no particular order).**
+**Upcoming improvements (in no particular order).**

-+ Use mod_rewrite to handle more effectively parse urls.
++ Use mod_rewrite to handle and more effectively parse urls.
-+ Create a use login interface to alow admins login.
++ Create a user login interface to allow admins login.
-+ Enable CRUD.
++ Enable CRUD functionality of some form.
 + Improve error handling.
 + Automatic sitemaps.
++ Add some form of front-end framework, (eg Bootstrap or YUI).
++ Generate proper documentation.